pbi-tools/pbi-tools/docs/Usage.md

     compile-pbix <folder> [<outPath>] [<format>] [<overwrite>]

 *EXPERIMENTAL* Generates a PBIX/PBIT file from sources in the specified PbixProj folder.
-Currently, only PBIX projects with a live connection are supported.
+Currently, the PBIX output is supported only for report-only projects, and PBIT for projects containing a data model.

 | Option | Default Value | Is Switch | Description |
 | --- | --- | --- | --- |